Day 30 - Through Fields of Wheat : La Romieu to Larressingle

 began to climb, and the number of vineyards seemed to increase.
 At

-one point we stopped under a tree to eat the second torte, which was almond and armagnac, and very tasty.
+one point we stopped under a tree to eat the second torte, which was almond and Armagnac, and very tasty.
 Our picnic site had a great view

 out over the countryside we had hiked across earlier in the day.

-and mostly uphill.
+The walk to Larressingle was very warm and mostly uphill.
 When we arrived at the fortified village it

 looked like something out of a children's story.
 It is completely